Larry Wortzel: Career

 He shifted to military intelligence after serving as an infantry officer for four years.
 From 1978 to 1982, he served at the Intelligence Center Pacific of the U.S. Pacific Command.
 He then enrolled in advanced Chinese language studies at the National University of Singapore.
 Next he served as a counterintelligence special agent at the Office of the Secretary of Defense for four years, and worked in foreign intelligence with the U.S. Army Intelligence and Security Command.

 From 1988 to 1990, Wortzel was an assistant military attaché at the American Embassy in Beijing, and witnessed and reported on the Tiananmen Square protests of 1989 and the subsequent army crackdown.
 In 1995, he returned to the embassy as the Army Attaché.

 In 1997, Wortzel became the director of the Strategic Studies Institute of the U.S. Army War College, and a faculty member of the college.
 In 1999, he retired from the Army as a colonel after 32 years of military service.

 From 1999 to 2006, Wortzel served as Asian Studies Center director and vice president for foreign policy at The Heritage Foundation.
-Since 2001, he has served for nine terms as a Commissioner of the U.S.-China Economic and Security Review Commission of the United States Congress.
+Since 2001, he served for nine terms as a Commissioner of the U.S.-China Economic and Security Review Commission of the United States Congress.
 His term expired on December 31, 2020.